oly-baby/complycheck/README.md

 ---

-## Why open source?
+## About this repository

-ComplyCheck is built to be transparent and trustworthy — the kind of tool GRC and security teams can actually inspect before relying on it.
-Open-sourcing the code lets anyone review the assessment logic, verify there's nothing shady going on with data handling, and contribute improvements as frameworks evolve.
+This code is published publicly for transparency and portfolio purposes — so anyone (recruiters, collaborators, fellow GRC/security practitioners) can review the architecture and assessment logic behind ComplyCheck.

-👉 **The easiest way to use ComplyCheck is the hosted version at [complycheck.com.ng](https://www.complycheck.com.ng/)** — no setup required.
-This repo is here for transparency, learning, and contributions.
+👉 **To use ComplyCheck, visit the hosted app at [complycheck.com.ng](https://www.complycheck.com.ng/)** — this is the only supported way to use the tool.
+This repository is not intended for self-hosting or deployment.

 ---